 Growing up in the late eighties and early nineties, I was aware of Star Trek: The Next Generation and sometimes watched with my parents when it was on TV.
 I liked it fine, but I didn't really follow the show, and throughout my adulthood, people have made references to the show that I didn't get.

 Sylvia was born last July, and while I was still on maternity leave, the idea came to me of watching all of TNG, start to finish.
 I think having a child made both Alex and me a bit nostalgic for media from our childhoods.
 In his case, it was The Muppet Show; for me it was TNG.
 My Netflix viewing history reveals that I started watching on September 20, when Sylvia was just eight weeks old, and that it took me until December to get through season one.

-Starting in January, we began to settle into a regular bedtime routine with Sylvia.
+Starting in January, I picked up the pace a bit as we began to settle into a regular bedtime routine with Sylvia.
 Around 7:30pm, it's

 Bedtime :: Maybe Bath -> Pajamas -> Reading -> Nursing -> Bed.
 Most nights, she's asleep or nearly-asleep by 81, and then I watch an episode or two of TNG.

 So, I've been watching the show (having now made my way through most of it) and enjoying it quite a lot, and there's a lot I could say about that, but right now I want to tell a different story.
 One night this spring, it was getting toward 10pm, and Sylvia just couldn't seem to get to sleep after repeated attempts.
 So I held her in my arms and sat down to watch TNG with her on my lap.
 She stared wide-eyed at the screen as the iconic title sequence ("Space: the final frontier.") came on.